Steady and Predictive Stroke

 • To draw small curves with tight turn radii, decrease the offset.

 Increasing the offset affects your stylus response time.
-When drawing short curves, if you have difficulties, lessen the smoothness setting.
+When drawing short curves, if you have difficulties lessen the smoothness setting.

 Predictive Stroke